Garnishment in Minnesota

 Sometimes garnishment is a symptom of a larger problem.
 If multiple debts are in default, stopping one garnishment may not restore your financial stability.

 Bankruptcy can immediately stop wage and bank garnishments and discharges all qualifying debts.
-That option is not right for everyone, but in the right circumstances it can be the most efficient way to get out from under a garnishment.
+Bankruptcy is not right for everyone, but in the right circumstances it can be the most efficient way to get out from under a garnishment.

 In Minnesota and ready to talk to a lawyer about a garnishment?